yolandaZENG/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 - `error` (`Error`)

-##### `onTileJsonLoad` (Function, optional)
+##### `onTileJSONLoad` (Function, optional)

-`onTileJsonLoad` is a function that is called when tilejson is a URL template and it has been loaded.
+`onTileJSONLoad` is a function that is called when tileJSON is a URL template and it has been loaded.
 The loaded content is passed as a json to this callback function.

 - Default: `data => null`